MicrosoftDocs/sql-docs/docs/advanced-analytics/python/publish-consume-python-code.md

    #Record the R Server endpoint URL hosting the web services you created
    url = "http://localhost:12800"

-   #Give the request.Session object the authentication headers
+   #Include the request.Session object in the authentication headers.
-   #so you don't have to repeat it with each request.
+   #By doing so, you don't need to repeat it with each request.
    s.headers = headers

-   # Retrieve the service-specific swagger file using the requests library.
+   # Retrieve the service-specific Swagger file using the requests library.
    swagger_resp = s.get(url+"/api/Iris/V1.0/swagger.json")

-   #Either download service-specific swagger file using the json library.
+   #You can download a service-specific Swagger file using the json library.
    with open('iris_swagger.json','w') as f:
       (json.dump(client.get_web_service_swagger("Iris","V1.0",headers),f, indent = 1))

-   #Or print just what you need from the Swagger file,
+   #Or, you can print just what you need from the Swagger file.
-   #such as the routing paths for the endpoints to be consumed.
+   #This example gets the routing paths for the endpoints to be consumed.
    print(json.dumps(swagger_resp.json()["paths"], indent = 1, sort_keys = True))

-   #Or, print input and output parameters as defined in the Swagger.io format
+   #You can also print input and output parameters as defined in the Swagger.io format
    print("Input")
    print(json.dumps(swagger_resp.json()["definitions"]["InputParameters"], indent = 1, sort_keys = True))
    print("Output")